innolitics/rdm/rdm/init/documents/software_plan.md

 {# TODO: address [5.1.3.b] #}

-Each development activity should indicate its required inputs, deliverables (also referred to as outputs), and output verification steps{% if system.auditor_notes %} [5.1.6.a and 5.1.6.b]{% endif %}.
+Each development activity should indicate its required inputs, deliverables (also referred to as outputs), and any output verification steps{% if system.auditor_notes %} [5.1.6.a and 5.1.6.b]{% endif %}.
 Since we are using an evolutionary development life cycle, activities typically are performed before their inputs are fully settled.
 As a result, activity inputs and outputs may not be internally consistent during the development process.

 {# TODO: indicate that only software requirements that are marked for a particular Github milestone must be done by release #}